 Entering a time on the web

 If your race is configured as a Mass Start race (this is the default, unless you’ve selected a time trial template when creating your race), you’ll see a Record Start button beside each start group.
-You can click this button, and then click Save Start Time on the green confirmation bar to record a start time for the group:
+The exact time you click the record start button is captured, but before it is actually saved you will have the option to adjust it.

 Recording Individual Start Times

 In an Individual Start race (for example, a time trial) you will need to configure a device to record start times.
 Follow the instructions on the Course Setup document to add a device to the “Start” timing point for your race.
 As times are recorded, they will be automatically assigned to racers.

 In normal circumstances, the last recorded start time is used for each racer.
 This works great if a racer false starts or is called back to start again for some other reason, but it can also cause problems if you have volunteers keying in bib numbers at the start line and they accidentally type in the number of somebody who has already started.
 If you want to restrict this to only accept recorded start times that are within a certain threshold of the racer’s scheduled start time, you can do this by enabling the Change Sport Template Options setting on the main race settings page, and changing the start window setting at the very bottom of the page.

 If for any reason a racer is given the wrong start time or no start time at all, you can type in a correct start time for that racer:

 - Click on the racer’s name in the start list to open their Edit Racer window.
 You will notice the assigned times column pictured below.